MitchellGoodwin/Tekken-Frame-Data-App/README.md

 * A user can read other user's posts, and look at those user's pages
 * A user can edit thier own page
 * A user can favorite a character and have a link to that character's page show up on thier page
+* A user can report another user's post
+* An admin user can see the reports, and delete users based off of them

 ## Walkthrough of Site Functionality: